segunfamisa/segunfamisa.github.io/_posts/2016-08-31-facebook-developer-workshop-lagos.md

 was a prank until I saw it on a [major tech blog in Nigeria](http://techcabal.com/2016/08/30/mark-zuckerberg-is-in-nigeria-right-now/).
 Indeed Mark Zuckerberg, "The Zuck" was in Nigeria.

-News has it that Mark visited Andela, a company that his foundation [invested in](http://techcabal.com/2016/06/16/andela-has-raised-24-million-in-funding-from-the-chan-zuckerberg-initiative/), and see the tech community here in Lagos, as well as attend the Facebook Developer Workshop event.
+News has it that Mark came to visit Andela, a company that his foundation [invested in](http://techcabal.com/2016/06/16/andela-has-raised-24-million-in-funding-from-the-chan-zuckerberg-initiative/), and the tech community here in Lagos, as well as attend the Facebook Developer Workshop event.

 I was able to attend the developer workshop, which was a strict invite-only event for those that RSVPed.
 In retrospect, it all makes sense.